Graduate School Admission Requirements

 Deferring an Application

 An applicant wishing to defer an application to a subsequent semester should first consult with the academic department to determine if the department admits for that semester.
-An applicant must submit a new online application after September 3rd in order to defer the original application.
-A fee waiver can be requested on the payment page of the application.
+Applicants may request a one-time request to move your application to a future semester without submit a new application and paying an additional application fee.
+The request to move an application must be made to the Graduate Admissions office prior to the start of the original expected semester of matriculation.
 Deferred applications are referred to the department for reconsideration and a new admissions recommendation.
+To request a deferment, please email email@example.com.

 Academic departments may refuse admission to applicants whose files are incomplete after the beginning of the semester of expected matriculation and when the applicants have not requested deferrals to future semesters.
 The application and supporting documents become the property of the University and cannot be returned or forwarded elsewhere.